- Lucky Charms

 Illustrations by Matthew Meyer.
 Left side: Myôbu / Right side: Nogitsune.

-There exist various types of Kitsune, related to the 13 elements of Japanese mythology such as sky, fire, earth, void, etc. It is believed that each fox is connected to a particular element and that this element will determine its temperament.
+There exist various types of Kitsune, related to the 13 elements of Japanese mythology (celestial, wind, spirit, darkness, fire, earth, river, ocean, forest, mountain, thunder, sound, and time).
+It is believed that each fox is connected to a particular element and that this element will determine its temperament.

 In some legends, Kitsune wears a necklace of 12 beads around its neck to symbolize these elements.
 The 13th being represented by the creature itself.